Digital puppetry: Waldo puppetry

-A digital puppet is controlled onscreen in real time by a puppeteer who uses a telemetric input device known as a Waldo (after the short story "Waldo" by Robert A. Heinlein which features a man who invents and uses such devices), connected to the computer.
+A digital puppet is controlled onscreen in real-time by a puppeteer who uses a telemetric input device known as a Waldo (after the short story "Waldo" by Robert A. Heinlein which features a man who invents and uses such devices), connected to the computer.
 The X-Y-Z axis movement of the input device causes the digital puppet to move correspondingly.

 Computer facial animation

-Computer facial animation is primarily an area of computer graphics that encapsulates methods and techniques for generating and animating images or models of a character face.
+Computer facial animation is primarily an area of computer graphics that encapsulates methods and techniques for generating and animating images or models of a character's face.
 The importance of human faces in verbal and non-verbal communication and advances in computer graphics hardware and software have caused considerable scientific, technological, and artistic interests in computer facial animation.

 Motion capture puppetry/performance animation

 An object (puppet) or human body is used as a physical representation of a digital puppet and manipulated by a puppeteer.
-The movements of the object or body are matched correspondingly by the digital puppet in real-time.
+The movements of the object or body are matched correspondingly by the digital puppet in real time.
 Motion capture puppetry is commonly used, for example, by VTubers, who rig digital avatars to correspond to the movements of their heads.

-Virtual humans
+Virtual human

-Virtual humans (or digital humans) are simulations of human beings on computers.
-The research domain is concerned with their representation, movement and behavior, and also show that human-like appearance of virtual humans show higher message credibility than anime-like virtual humans in advertising context.
-A particular case of Virtual Human is the Virtual Actor, which is a Virtual Human (avatar or autonomous) representing an existing personality and acting in a film or a series.
+Virtual human (or also known as meta human or digital human) are simulations of human beings on computers.
+The research domain is concerned with their representation, movement, and behavior, and also show that the human-like appearance of virtual human shows higher message credibility than anime-like virtual human in an advertising context.
+A particular case of a virtual human is the virtual actor, which is a virtual human (avatar or autonomous) representing an existing personality and acting in a film or a series.

 Aniforms

-Aniforms is the name of a process for creating simple real-time animation for live audiences or visual media.
-It was invented by Morey Bunin, a puppeteer who worked with string marionettes and hand puppets, and his spouse Charlotte.
+Aniforms is a two-dimensional cartoon character operated like a puppet, to be displayed to live audiences or in visual media.
+The concept was invented by Morey Bunin with his spouse Charlotte, Bunin being a puppeteer who had worked with string marionettes and hand puppets.
 The distinctive feature of an Aniforms character is that it displays a physical form that appears "animated" on a real or simulated television screen.
 The technique was used in television production.